United States Forces Japan: Crime

 In 2013, Seaman Christopher Browning and Petty Officer 3rd Class Skyler Dozierwalker were found guilty by the Naha District Court of raping and robbing a woman in a parking lot in October.
 Both admitted committing the crime.
 The case outraged Okinawans and sparked tougher restrictions for all U.S. military personnel in Japan, including a curfew and drinking restrictions.

 On 13 May 2013, in a controversial statement, Toru Hashimoto, Mayor of Osaka and co-leader of the Japan Restoration Association said to a senior American military official at the Marine Corps base on Okinawa that "we can't control the sexual energy of these brave Marines."
 He said that Marines should make more use of the local adult entertainment industry to reduce sexual crimes against local women.
 Hashimoto also spoke of the necessity of former Japanese Army comfort women and of prostitutes for the U.S. military in other countries such as Korea.

 In June 2016, after a civilian worker at the base was charged with murdering a Japanese woman, thousands of people protested on Okinawa.
 Organizers estimated turnout at 65,000 people, which was the largest anti-base protests on Okinawa since 1995.
 A Marine was sentenced to four years in prison and hard labour after killing a local while drunk driving.
 The death sparked a temporary alcohol ban for all the U.S. troops in Japan.

 In 2024, a U.S. service member in Okinawa was sentenced to five years in prison for kidnapping and sexual assault of a minor.
-The case have drawn a lot of attention in the media as well as igniting debate.
-In 2025, a marine from the United States were sentenced to 7 years in prison for sexual assault in Okinawa.
+The case has drawn a lot of attention in the media as well as igniting debate.
+In 2025, a marine from the United States was sentenced to 7 years in prison for sexual assault in Okinawa.